alvarogarcia7/blog_source/source/_posts/2015-02-02-your-first-language.markdown

 Also, clicks with the idea of "code to interfaces, not implementations".
 Does it also click with you?

 PS: What a great book this is.
-I'm reading it in one of the specified ways: pick a pattern and start navigating through the book following the "see also"
+I'm reading it as explained [here](../../../../2015/04/25/how-i-read-apprenticeship-patterns/) [^1]

 PPS: you can read it online for free, [here](http://chimera.labs.oreilly.com/books/1234000001813/)

+[^1]: This post was extracted on 2015-04-25.
+The refactor techniques are very useful, not only for programming